Frvetz/FS22_RealisticDamageSystem/README.md

 ### Changelog Version 0.9.0.4:
 - FS22 normal-damage-system bug at first savegame load with mod fixed (vehicle damage did not represent the damages in the hud)

+### Changelog Version 0.9.0.5:
+- Russian translation added
+- fixed where not enough FS22 normal-damage was repaired (still FS22 normal-damage left when repairing all damages)

 [⤴️ Go to top / ⤴️ Nach oben springen](#top)